gagan1098/Navtech/README.md

 ```
 Status code

-200: OK
+	- 200: OK
-400: Bad Request
+	- 400: Bad Request

 ## Approach

-Created 2 tables namely Order and Customer with corresponding properties
+- Created 2 tables namely Order and Customer with corresponding properties
-Created controllers for each of the models constructed before
+- Created controllers for each of the models constructed before
-Created DataContexts for each of the models constructed before
+- Created DataContexts for each of the models constructed before
-Introduced validations on request parameters
+- Introduced validations on request parameters
-Handled various exceptions, e.g. when an order is created with existing orderId
+- Handled various exceptions, e.g. when an order is created with existing orderId
-Tried to add UTs to ensure 100% code coverage
+- Tried to add UTs to ensure 100% code coverage

 ## Difficulties

 - I found it bit challenging to figure out how to establish MySQL connection from Visual Studio to MS Server.
 After some debugging I discovered that parameter `TrustServerCertificate=True` was missing from connection string.
 After using this required parameter I was able to connect ORM with MS Server.
 - Faced difficulty figuring out how to display product details in GET API `/api/Order` along with order details, due to unfamiliarity with JOIN statements in Entity Framework.
+- Since I haven't written UTs before in ASP.NET, it was a bit tedious task to figure out how to write them.
+After some struggle, I was able to write UTs for success scenarios for OrderController and CustomerController.